albertbenedict/guess-the-song/README.md

 ## Running it

-**Do not just double-click `index.html`.** Opening it directly (`file://...`) will make song fetching silently fail — browsers block pages loaded from disk from calling out to iTunes's API.
-You need to serve the folder over local HTTP instead.
-Two easy ways:

-### Option A — VS Code Live Server (easiest)
 1. Open this folder in VS Code (`File > Open Folder...`).
 2. Install the **Live Server** extension (by Ritwick Dey) from the Extensions tab.
 3. Right-click `index.html` in the file explorer → **Open with Live Server**.
 4. It opens at something like `http://127.0.0.1:5500` — that's it, working.

-### Option B — Python's built-in server (no extensions needed)
-1. Open a terminal in this folder.
-2. Run: `python3 -m http.server 8000`
-3. Open `http://localhost:8000` in your browser.

 ## Files